tecnomod-um/OntoGenixLLMExperiments/rag/data-ontology.md

 <img width="600" alt="image" src="./images/OpenAI_RAG.png" />
 </p>

-All the scripts used during the project are included in the directory [scripts](data-ontology/scripts).
+All the scripts used for these approach are included in the directory [scripts](data-ontology/scripts).

 ### RAG performed through an external vector database
 In this process, the three ontologies of interest are divided into parts, which are then transformed into vector embeddings using the Hugging Face model "all-MiniLM-L6-v2."
 These embeddings are stored in an external vector database (Chroma DB).